AI for Electrical

 Generate NEC 2026 §110.16-compliant arc flash hazard labels for service equipment, feeders, and other covered gear.
 Under the 2026 NEC, generic "WARNING — Arc Flash Hazard" stickers are no longer acceptable for most commercial and industrial installations: each label must carry specific information tied to an incident-energy analysis or PPE category table, and every label must be durable, field-applied, and dated to the assessment — not the print date.

-Answer NEC code questions in plain English with article and section references, practical application guidance, and local amendment awareness — so electricians can quickly verify requirements without flipping through the codebook.
+Answer NEC code questions in plain English with article and section references, practical application guidance, and **explicit code-cycle awareness** — so a journeyman, master electrician, EOR, AHJ, or estimator can quickly verify a requirement without flipping through three different code books for three different jurisdictions.

 Generate a professional electrical inspection report from field notes, photos, or verbal observations — formatted for the property owner, general contractor, insurance company, or AHJ (Authority Having Jurisdiction).
 Covers rough-in inspections, final inspections, service evaluations, and periodic safety assessments.